Last Updated on January 9, 2023 by Andrew Pirie

 I dont blame anybody i just want to share my side that being a marathoner is Not easy it is a long long course before you reach the finish line

-PA: He is not really a medal contender in 5k and 10k
+PA: He is not a medal contender in 5k and 10k

 PA: I mean, a guy like Agus Prayogo or the Vietnamese guy has a huge advantage

-MASTER: But when he left Singapore and train in the USA, he got a PB of 31.15
+MASTER: But when he left Singapore and trained in the USA, he got a PB of 31.15

 PA: in 2017 The Master ran 2h35.18 this was below the 2h37.10 bronze mark of the 2015 SEA Games.
 However they say the 711 run at beggining of the year wasnt sanctioned by the PATAFA.

 MASTER: They don’t want to accept me as a legit common.
 I have more guts left.